 Selling a house can be an exciting experience--and one of the largest financial transactions you'll make in your lifetime.
-By educating yourself on the home selling process and seeking out sound advice from professional Realtors like ourselves, you'll save time, energy and money.
+By educating yourself on the home selling process and seeking out sound advice from professional Realtors like ourselves, you'll save time, energy and most of all, money.

 Sell first or buy first?